Benjamin-K-Philip/Laplace-Transform-/README.md

 ➤ **Distinguishing and Classification:** <br>
    - **Laplace Problems (Question 1):** These are identified by functions of **$x$** (like $x$<sup>*5*</sup> or **$\cos 2x$**) being multiplied by an exponential **$e^{ax}$**.
 They are classified as Frequency Shifting problems.

-   - **Inverse Laplace Problems (Question 2):** These are identified by rational functions of **_p_**.
+   - **Inverse Laplace Problems (Question 2):** These are identified by rational functions of **$p$**.
 They are classified based on their denominators—specifically those requiring Completing the Square or recognizing Shifted Power/Trig forms.

 ➤ **Use of Laplace Transforms (Question 1):** Converts complex differentiation and integration into simple algebraic multiplication and division.
 Used to model and analyze the behavior of electrical circuits and mechanical vibrations.